Social impact of the COVID-19 pandemic in the United States: Foster care

-The pandemic has affected not only the divorce rates in the United States, but also the youth in the foster care system.
-Studies have shown that children in the foster care system have been more affected by school closures than children from traditional households.
+The pandemic affected not only the divorce rates in the United States, but also the youth in the foster care system.
+Studies have shown that children in the foster care system were more affected by school closures than children from traditional households.
 For example, students in foster care were "more than twice as likely as students overall to be chronically absent from school during the 2018-19 school year."
 In addition, students in foster care were "more than four times as likely as students overall to have been suspended one or more times during the year."
-There are many reasons why this is the case.
-The first reason is that foster children often lack the technological equipment and support to participate in distance learning.
+Foster children often lack the technological equipment and support to participate in distance learning.
 According to a recent survey of Transitional Housing Placement for Non-Minor Dependents (THPNMD) programs, a vast majority of providers "reported serving foster youth, including some in high school, who did not have a laptop, internet, or access to tutoring during school closures."
-Furthermore, on top of the anxiety and mental health issues that were incurred during the pandemic, students in foster care also have to deal with their own traumas of abuse and neglect.
-Without the support that schools provided on an in-person basis, many children in foster care often find themselves in a situation where they cannot fully engage in the new learning environments and overcome performance deficits that stem from their past and present situation.
-This ultimately affects their performance in education.
+On top of the anxiety and mental health issues that were incurred during the pandemic, students in foster care also have to deal with their own traumas of abuse and neglect.
+Without the support that schools provided on an in-person basis, many children in foster care found themselves in a situation where they could not fully engage in the new learning environments and overcome performance deficits that stemmed from their past and present situation.
+This ultimately affected their performance in education.